appsmithorg/appsmith-docs/website/docs/reference/datasources/authenticated-api/how-to-integrate-dropbox.md

     ```

 ## Configure the widgets

+With the query completed, you're ready to connect widgets that will upload a file and run the query:

 1. Back on the canvas, create a [Filepicker widget](/reference/widgets/filepicker).
 1. Set the Filepicker's **Data Format** property to `Binary`.